mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 | `contents`     |         |       |        |         | req      |
 {: #table-messages title="Message Sections for Each Message Type"}

-Withdrawals take the same sections as capabilities; and redemptions and interrupts take the same sections as receipts.
+Withdrawals take the same sections as Capabilities; and redemptions and interrupts take the same sections as receipts.
 Exceptions are not shown in this table.

 ### Message Type and Verb

-The verb is the action to be performed by the component.
+The verb is the action to be performed by the Component.
 The following verbs are supported by the base mPlane protocol, but arbitrary verbs may be specified by applications:

 - `measure`: Perform a measurement
 - `query`: Query a database about a past measurement
-- `collect`: Receive results via indirect export
+- `collect`: Receive Results via indirect export
-- `callback`: Used for callback control in component-initiated workflows
+- `callback`: Used for callback control in Component-initiated workflows

-In the JSON representation of mPlane messages, the verb is the value of the key corresponding to the message's type, represented as a lowercase string (e.g. `capability`, `specification`, `result` and so on).
+In the JSON representation of mPlane messages, the verb is the value of the key corresponding to the message's type, represented as a lowercase string (e.g. `Capability`, `Specification`, `result` and so on).

-Roughly speaking, probes implement `measure` capabilities, and repositories implement `query` and `collect` capabilities.
-Of course, any single component can implement capabilities with any number of different verbs.
+Roughly speaking, probes implement `measure` Capabilities, and repositories implement `query` and `collect` Capabilities.
+Of course, any single Component can implement Capabilities with any number of different verbs.

-Within the SDK, the primary difference between `measure` and `query` is that the temporal scope of a `measure` specification is taken to refer to when the measurement should be scheduled, while the temporal scope of a  `query` specification is taken to refer to the time window (in the past) of a query.
+Within the SDK, the primary difference between `measure` and `query` is that the temporal scope of a `measure` Specification is taken to refer to when the measurement should be scheduled, while the temporal scope of a  `query` Specification is taken to refer to the time window (in the past) of a query.

 Envelopes have no verb; instead, the value of the `envelope` key is the kind of messages the envelope contains, or `message` if the envelope contains a mixture of different unspecified kinds of messages.